-This time, I decided to watch No Game No Life, this fantasy/adventure anime that I would probably loosely describe it as a Sword Art Online/Code Geass/Mirai Nikki hybrid with added adjustments.
-The plot follows two NEET (Not Employed in Education, Employment, or Training) siblings named Sora and Shiro, who spend all of their time gaming under the joined account of “Blank”, or well more accurately “[ ]”.
+This time, I decided to watch No Game No Life, this fantasy/adventure anime that I would probably loosely describe as a Sword Art Online/Code Geass/Mirai Nikki hybrid with added adjustments.
+The plot follows two NEET (Not Employed in Education, Employment, or Training) siblings named Sora and Shiro, who spend all of their time gaming under the joined account of “Blank”, or more accurately “[ ]”.
 Together, they are undefeated in the gaming world, and are source of numerous urban legends floating around the internet.
-Despite their success online, the two siblings find themselves disappointed with the world they live in that fails to have any clear objectives or patterns to find, and are left with thoughts that they we were “born in the wrong world”.
-One fateful day, they receive an email that leads them to an online chess game.
+Despite their success online, the two siblings find themselves disappointed with the world they live in, which fails to have any clear objectives or patterns to find, and are left with thoughts that they were “born in the wrong world”.
+However, one fateful day, they receive an email that leads them to an online chess game.
 After beating their opponent, they are offered the chance to live in a different world, one that is governed by the outcomes of games, known as Disboard.
 From then on, Sora and Shiro begin to explore the fantasy world they have been transported to, facing a whole roster of new and challenging opponents, as they learn more and more about its rules and the 16 intelligent races (known as the Exceed) that also reside on Disboard.

 That was enough to motivate me to power through episode after episode.
 But I shouldn’t assume the same of you, dear reader, so I’ll flesh out my thoughts of the anime a bit more.

 What was a little misleading when I first heard about the anime is that I assumed that being transported to a “gaming world” referred to gaming in the strictly virtual sense.
 Opponents who wished to challenge each other would be warped into a virtual sandbox, where they would fight and outwit each other with cool abilities and moves in a sort of massively multiplayer sort of thing.
-What you get instead, are people playing intense games of chess or poker, with fantasy and magical elements thrown in there to spice up the games.
-Anything can be turned into a game, even a simple match of rock paper scissors is used to resolve bets.
-This in no way was a disappointment for me, just a slightly unexpected turn for me as I delved into the episodes.
+What you get instead, however, are people playing intense games of chess or poker, with fantasy and magical elements thrown in there to spice up the games.
+Anything can be turned into a game – even a simple match of rock paper scissors can be used to resolve bets.
+This in no way was a disappointment for me, but just a slightly unexpected turn for me as I delved into the episodes.
 In a way, this distinguishes the anime from other similar anime like Sword Art Online, which also has characters in a gaming world, albeit in a much different way.